jd1378/GuaranteedTaskRunner/README.md

 * The database that `TaskRunner` uses is created in current working directory of the process, inside `data` folder.
 The file name is based on the name of your Task class. so you should never run the same program twice (you can't cluster).
 The reason is you should never instantiate the `TaskRunner` with same Task class more than once because the database it uses will have the same name and can cause conflict.
 * Make sure the args is simple and possible to stringify with `JSON.stringify()`
+* Due to buggy behaviour of javascript's timeout function, do not use delays above ~ 800-900 seconds (Do if you are sure what you are doing).

 ## usage